Beyond Frosting » Recipes » Desserts » Frosting » Swiss Meringue Buttercream

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Vanilla cupcakes frosted with purple Swiss meringue buttercream frosting and sprinkles
+Vanilla cupcakes frosted with purple Swiss meringue buttercream frosting and topped with sprinkles.

 Swiss Meringue Buttercream Recipe